 In the mid-1990s, engineers went back to the drawing board.
 This time they sought to create an advanced long-term solution.
 The product is the S1034.
 This suit took into effect all of the following: visibility, mobility, durability, maintainability, eating and drinking necessities, altitude protection, thermal protection, oxygen systems, dexterity, comfort and survival characteristics.

 Engineers increased flexibility in the connection between suit and helmet, increasing visibility.
 The emergency evacuation harness received reinforcements.
 The helmet became lighter.
-Gore-Tex replaced the Neoprene in the U-2 suit’s bladder because Gore-Tex which wicks away moisture.
+Gore-Tex replaced the Neoprene in the U-2 suit’s bladder because Gore-Tex wicks away moisture.
 With some flights lasting half a day, pilots must urinate at some point.
 The Gore-Tex keeps the suit from damaging due to excess moisture.
 Adjustments to the weighted gloves created higher dexterity for the pilots.
 All in all, the S1034 full-pressure suit used today costs roughly $250,000.

 Oxygen and the U-2 Pilot Suit